Harold Ramis: Awards and honors

 In 2004, Ramis was inducted into the St. Louis Walk of Fame.
 In 2005, he received the Austin Film Festival's Distinguished Screenwriter Award.
 In 2010, he received a lifetime achievement award from the Chicago Improv Festival.
 In 2015, the Writers Guild of America posthumously honored him with their lifetime achievement award, the Laurel Award for Screenwriting Achievement.

 In 2016, two years after his death, The Second City founded the Harold Ramis Film School, the first film school to focus solely on film comedy, in his honor.

 The 2016 film Ghostbusters, a reboot of the series Ramis co-created and starred in, was posthumously dedicated to him.
 A bust of Ramis appears in the film.
 In the 2021 movie Ghostbusters: Afterlife, the age-progressed image of Ramis appears as the ghost of Egon Spengler; a dedication before the end credits also reads "for Harold."

+On February 2, 2024, Chicago declared every February 2 going forward to be "Harold Ramis Day".

 Collaborations

 Ramis frequently collaborated with director Ivan Reitman.
 He co-wrote National Lampoon's Animal House, which Reitman produced, then co-wrote the Reitman comedy Meatballs; he co-wrote and appeared in the Reitman films Stripes, Ghostbusters, and Ghostbusters II.